Enjoy a Keto Poke Cake in the form of a flag. It makes the perfect keto dessert to bring to a 4th of July or Memorial Day BBQ.

 Some important tips to keep in mind when making this keto poke cake is to make sure that you allow your cake to fully cool before poking.
 If you poke the cake to soon it can cause the cake to fall apart.

-When adding the gelatin to the cake that has already been poked, make sure to allow the gelatin to set slightly before pouring over the cake.
+I like allowing my gelatin to set slightly before pouring over the cake.
 Although that’s not necessary when making a traditional poke cake, I feel that it makes a difference when making a keto one.

 Also, make sure you check out our Amazon Store for recommendations.
 You might be surprised by how many great keto options are at your disposal.